thunderrabbit/automatic-happiness/content/future.md

-# Future plans
+---
+Title: "Future plans"
+---

 ### 　● Triple Splitter

 The bars of the triple splitter sort the marbles correctly, but I still need to:

 * make enough space for the small marbles to pass under the bar and down the Little Wiggly Track.
 * make a track to catch the medium marbles when they fall through the triple splitter.